tech-engine/goscrapy/README.md

 ## Quick Look: Powerful Features

-GoScrapy minimizes boilerplate by letting you cleanly configure pipelines and middlewares in a dedicated `settings.go` file.
+GoScrapy streamlines your workflow by allowing you to configure middlewares and export pipelines in a centralized `settings.go` file.

 ### settings.go
 ```go